 Most students lose two months of math skills every summer, and two-thirds of the achievement gap in reading between low-income students and their middle-income peers can be attributed to summer learning loss in elementary school.
 Why accept summer learning loss when you can fight it with Study Island?
 You can use Study Island to run a completely virtual summer learning program consisting of skills practice in all core content areas, as well as additional activities in writing and reading.

-With Texas' ESSA plan now approved by the U.S. Department of Education, aside from ensuring STAAR administrations run smoothly, planning for the 2018-2019 school year is top of mind for district and school administrators.
-To support you in the planning process, we've assembled a curated list of our best resources aligned to goals outlined by TEA and the Texas ESSA plan.
+With the 2018-2019 school year nearly underway, planning is top of mind for district and school administrators.
+To support you in the planning process, we've assembled a curated list of our best resources aligned to goals outlined by the Texas Education Agency and the Texas ESSA plan.

 Our research team here at Edmentum was honored to have Marzano Research peer review a research project that we conducted for our classroom practice and assessment program, Study Island.
 Through that review, Marzano confirmed our findings about the effectiveness of Study Island, and we also uncovered four best practices to help students get the most out of online practice.